-First of all, what is ricotta cheese?
+But, first of all, what is ricotta cheese?

 Ricotta is a soft, grainy cheese made from cow’s milk in this case (though it can also be made with goat, sheep or buffalo milk).
-The type I use for all of my recipes is the regular ricotta sold in supermarkets or specialty stores.
+The type I use for all of my recipes is the regular soft ricotta (image below) sold in supermarkets or specialty stores.
 It’s creamy, moist and has an almost sweet taste.

 Quality varies according to brands and you can find some with additives to make it thicker or whatever.
 I try to buy original ricotta sourced from good small producers.
 It tastes much better and I like the consistency more.